nickpreston24/orchardcore/README.md

     - [ ] https://fullcalendar.io/docs/date-clicking-selecting
   - [ ] Figure out how a CMS Module event lifecycle works.
 - [ ] Crud to finish and test:
-  - [ ] Get all events w/ 'published' status; Requiremen: "I can visit a page /calendar and see a calendar with all published events"
+  - [ ] Get all events w/ 'published' status; Requirement: "I can visit a page /calendar and see a calendar with all published events"
   - [ ] Delete
   - [x] Bulk create (or single)
   - [ ] ...?